-When you date and plan to marry, relationships are often filled with lots of excitement as both partners put forth lots of effort to appeal to the other person.
+When you date and plan to marry, relationships are often filled with excitement as both partners put forth lots of effort to appeal to the other person.
 Sometimes, after the marriage, the excitement can diminish as the honeymoon period naturally comes to an end.
 This can be worsened by both partners becoming more complacent in the relationship.
 Life also changes as it can become more routine.
-Other times, life brings challenges and those can also cause problems in the relationship.
+Other times, life brings challenges, and those can also cause problems in the relationship.

 The reality is, marriages take work.
 It is helpful to start from the beginning with plans that will keep your marriage happy.
 However, it is never too late to make changes that will make your marriage happier.
 Try these tips to help build and maintain a happy marriage:

 The foundation of most relationships is based on communication.
 Every marriage needs an open and honest conversation to build a happy relationship and maintain it over time.
 This may seem difficult when there are problems or challenges you do not necessarily want to discuss.
 However, it is important to be direct, open, and honest, even during those difficult times.

 Being open and honest applies to many different areas that intersect with a relationship.
 This could be about the state of your job, the state of your finances, or even the state of your marriage.
 If you are having fears and concerns about your marriage, it is important to take those directly to your partner and talk them over openly.
 This can resolve them or at least let you work on resolving them more quickly.